 In reality, he ran (successful) celebrity gossip blogs for years before moving into the digital strategy space.

 And this holds true for most of the “overnight” success stories out there.

 My point is that you shouldn’t hold anyone up on a pedestal, or knock yourself down if you don’t feel like you measure up.

-If you’re willing to do the work, you can have the success you see others having.
+If you’re willing to do the work, move through the uncertainty and not beat yourself up about it, accept that your business will be a bit ugly in the beginning, then you can have the success you see others having.